What would you prefer: a dollar, or ten dimes?

-That selling at a lower price point makes it easier to earn a living or make a profit.
+That selling at a lower price point makes it easier to land clients.

 But that’s the kind of sloppy thinking that makes for a tough business to run.